MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/keywords.md

 ## Add keywords

 To add a keyword, you need to first get the ad group to add the keyword to.
 Use the [AdGroupSelector](../reference/AdGroupSelector.md) object to select the ad group.
-Using the `withIds` selector method provides better performance than using the `withCondition` method and passing the ad group's and campaign's name.
+Using the `withIds` selector method provides better performance than passing the campaign's name in a `withCondition` call.

-Next, call the ad group's [newKeywordBuilder](../reference/AdGroup.md#newkeywordbuilder) method to define and create the keyword.
-The builder contains the methods used to specify the keyword's properties.
-The only property you must specify to create the keyword is its text.
+Next, call the ad group's [newKeywordBuilder](../reference/AdGroup.md#newkeywordbuilder) method to get a builder that you use to specify the keyword's properties.
+The only property you must specify is the keyword's text.
 To specify the keyword's text, use the `withText` method.
 The text should include the match type (quotes for phrase match type, square brackets for exact match type, nothing for broad match type).

 If you don't specify a CPC value, it defaults to the ad group's CPC value.
 By default, the keyword's status is enabled.

-Calling the builder's `build` method creates the method asynchronously at somepoint before the script terminates or if you call one of the build operation's methods.
+Calling the builder's `build` method creates the method asynchronously; Bing adds the keyword at some point before the script terminates or if you call one of the build operation's methods.
 For information about this process, see [What is a builder?](../concepts/builders.md)